 The Company's cash and cash equivalents are valued using Level 1 measures and the properties held for sale under foreclosure are valued using Level 3 measures as there are no quoted prices in an active market for these investments.
-As explained in more detail in Note 11, management makes its determination of fair value of mortgages by discounting future cash flows at the Company's prevailing rate of return on new mortgages of similar type, term, and credit risk.
-As explained in more detail in Note 7, management makes its determination of fair value of properties held for sale under foreclosure based on its assessment of the net realizable value of the property taking into consideration appraisals by qualified appraisers and purchase offers received from unrelated third parties.
+As explained in more detail in Note 10, management makes its determination of fair value of mortgages by discounting future cash flows at the Company's prevailing rate of return on new mortgages of similar type, term, and credit risk.